 Thank you for contacting me about endometriosis and polycystic ovary syndrome (PCOS).

 To provide support, all obstetricians and gynaecologists have been trained in the diagnosis and treatment of these conditions and clinical guidelines on the diagnosis and management of endometriosis, and PCOS, have been published to assist doctors.
-I firmly believe this guidance must be followed in clinical settings and education, and in primary care, so women know what to expect and doctors have the knowledge they need to support women.
+These guidelines must be followed in clinical settings and education, and in primary care, so women know what to expect and doctors have the knowledge they need to support women.
+I note your desire to see the NICE guideline on endometriosis updated and, while I am not aware of any current plans to do so, I will seek an update from ministerial colleagues.

 Thank you again for taking the time to contact me.